 - Smoked fajitas are pretty amazing topped with cilantro leaves inside tortillas.

 If you want the best chicken marinade we have that too!
+It’s great on breasts, chicken tenders, wings, all sorts of protein I tell you.

 Alternatively this is how to make fajita seasoning as a dry rub.
 Either way is amazing.